sdam-au/LAGT/README.md

 * [Perseus Digital Library](https://github.com/PerseusDL/canonical-greekLit)
 * [First 1000 Years of Greek](https://github.com/OpenGreekAndLatin/First1KGreek)

+At the same time, it serves for a development of a [spaCy](https://spacy.io)  model for ancient Greek, consisting of a POStagger and a lemmatizer.

 ## Description

-Taken together, the data consist of 1,457 ancient Greek works, 2,891,346 sentences and 31,248,866 words (1,255 documents, 1,783,275 sentences, 21,086074 words from the period from 8th c.
+Combining the texts from the two repositories, the data consist of 1,457 ancient Greek works, 2,891,346 sentences and 31,248,866 words (1,255 documents, 1,783,275 sentences, 21,086074 words from the period from 8th c.
 BCE to 4 c.
 CE).
+Using [TLG metadata for dating](https://raw.githubusercontent.com/cltk/cltk/master/cltk/corpus/greek/tlg/author_date.py), we were able to get some sort of dating for 1,374 documents.
+Next to it, we were able to classify 876 as either "christian" or "pagan" provenience.

-The morphological analysis has been implemented using [spaCy](https://spacy.io) and consists of (1) a **coarse-grained POS-tagging** and (2) a dictionary-based **lemmatization**.
+The morphological analysis has been implemented using spaCy and consists of (1) a **coarse-grained POS-tagging** and (2) a dictionary-based **lemmatization**.

 (1) The POS-tagger has been trained using two universal dependency treebanks:
 * [Perseus](https://github.com/UniversalDependencies/UD_Ancient_Greek-Perseus/tree/master) (11,476 train sentences, 1,137 test sentences)